AbhigyaKrishna/Greenwhistle/README.md

 - Abhigya Krishna [GitHub](https://github.com/abhigyakrishna) | [Linkedin](https://www.linkedin.com/in/abhigya-krishna) | Blockchain Developer

 ### Your Approach:
-- **Why we chose this problem**: We were inspired by the potential of integrating blockchain technology into gaming in a way that feels natural rather than forced.
+- **Why we chose this**: We were inspired by the potential of integrating blockchain technology into gaming in a way that feels natural rather than forced.
 We saw an opportunity to create an immersive experience, while addressing the performance limitations that have held back blockchain gaming.

 - **Key challenges we addressed**:
   * Creating a responsive game experience while maintaining blockchain integration